 Nature-Focused Weekend Getaways in Texas

-Texas’ enormous size (fun fact: the state of Texas is bigger than all of western Europe combined!) translates to a wide variety of choice for the best nature-filled weekend getaways in Texas.
+Texas’ enormous size translates to a wide variety of choice for the best nature-filled weekend getaways in Texas.

-With two national parks and eighty state parks to choose from, you may have a hard time narrowing it down–here are some of the best places to spend time outdoors during a weekend in Texas.
+With two national parks and 80 state parks to choose from, not to mention plenty of campsites and Texas cabins to choose from, you may have a hard time narrowing it down–here are some of the best places to spend time outdoors during a weekend in Texas.

 Big Bend National Park